rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 #### AttributeNode
 Devices in rapyuta.io allow the user to set arbitrary labels (modeled as key value pairs) corresponding to attributes of an onboarded device such as vendor, warehouse, country of operation, software version etc.

-The developer may need to override certain configuration based on one particular attribute of the device (eg device *country*).
+The developer might need to override certain configuration based on one particular attribute of the device (eg device *country*).
-To do this the developer must create an  **AttributeNode** which effectively create a new overriding *"branch"* in the *configuration hierarchy*.
+To do this, the developer must create an  **AttributeNode** which effectively creates a new overriding *"branch"* in the *configuration hierarchy*.
 Each attribute node should have at lease one value node.
 Furthermore, you can also create more AttributeNodes from the corresponding value nodes and define the hierarchy of the configuration tree.